 What is Level Order Traversal?

 Let us understand this with the help of our example binary search tree.
-First, we will start with the root node and then move downwards step by step or level by level.
+First, we will start with the root node and then move step by step or level by level.

-Thus, after visiting A, we will visit nodes B and C. Further, moving downwards, we will visit the leaf nodes, that are, D,E,F, and G.ย
+Thus, after visiting A, we will visit nodes B and C. Further, moving downwards, we will visit the leaf nodes, which are D, E, F, and G.

 Let us now see how to implement it using the C programming language.